codahale/veil-go/README.md

 sender adds optional random padding to the end of the encrypted headers.

 Second, the sender uses the KEM mechanism to encrypt the message using the ephemeral header public key.
-Instead of a single AEAD pass, the shared secret is used to begin a KDF key ratchet, and each block of the input is encrypted using ChaCha20Poly1305 with a new ratchet key and nonce.
+Instead of a single AEAD pass, the shared secret is used to begin a STROBE key ratchet, and each block of the input is encrypted using STROBE with a new ratchet key.

-Finally, a signature is created of the cSHAKE-256 hash of the plaintext and appended to the plaintext inside the AEAD stream.
+Finally, a signature is created of the STROBE-based hash of the plaintext and appended to the plaintext inside the AEAD stream.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral header public key and recipient's private key.
 When a header is successfully decrypted, the ephemeral header private key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.
-The signature is verified against a cSHAKE-256 hash of the message, assuring authenticity.
+The signature is verified against a STROBE-based hash of the message, assuring authenticity.

 ### Passphrase-Based Encryption

-To safely store secret keys, Argon2id is used with a 16-byte random salt to derive a ChaCha20Poly1305 key and nonce.
-The secret key is encrypted with ChaCha20Poly1305.
+To safely store secret keys, Argon2id is used with a 16-byte random salt to derive a key.
+The secret key is encrypted with STROBE.

 ## What's the point